Black Friday Sale! | 35% off + FREE Pillows on select mattresses

 Breathability

-Talalay latex has a more breathable structure than Dunlop latex, so it sleeps cooler.
+Talalay latex has a more breathable structure than Dunlop latex, so it sleeps slightly cooler.
 This difference stems from the vacuum seal and expansion step of creating Talalay latex, which results in a more porous foam.

 Durability